VeniceUnleashed/VU-Docs/content/vext/guides/entities.md

 end)
 ```

-In the example above, as soon as an entity is created, we check if its of the `SpatialEntity` type (or one of its derived types) by using the [Is]() method (similar to how we check [DataContainer]() types).
-If it is, then we cast it to the more specific VeniceEXT [SpatialEntity]() type and print its [transform]() property, which corresponds to its position in the world.
+In the example above, as soon as an entity is created, we check if its of the `SpatialEntity` type (or one of its derived types) by using the [Is](/vext/ref/shared/type/entity/#is) method (similar to how we check [DataContainer](/vext/ref/shared/type/datacontainer/) types).
+If it is, then we cast it to the more specific VeniceEXT [SpatialEntity](/vext/ref/shared/type/spatialentity/) type and print its [transform](/vext/ref/shared/type/spatialentity/#transform) property, which corresponds to its position in the world.

-> In this case you may notice we get the name from the [typeInfo]() static member of the [SpatialEntity]() type.
-That's because, as we mentioned before, entity names do not always match the names of their corresponding VeniceEXT types, and the [name]() field of the [typeInfo]() member will always give us the right name to check against, regardless of whether we are on the server or the client.
+> In this case you may notice we get the name from the [typeInfo](/vext/ref/shared/type/spatialentity/#typeinfo-static) static member of the [SpatialEntity](/vext/ref/shared/type/spatialentity/) type.
+That's because, as we mentioned before, entity names do not always match the names of their corresponding VeniceEXT types, and the [name](/vext/ref/shared/type/typeinformation/#name) field of the [typeInfo](/vext/ref/shared/type/spatialentity/#typeinfo-static) member will always give us the right name to check against, regardless of whether we are on the server or the client.

 ## Finding entities

 Now, imagine that you want to find an entity while the game is already running, after the entity has already been created.
-There are a few different ways to do that using the `EntityManager` library on either the [server]() or the [client]().
+There are a few different ways to do that using the [EntityManager](/vext/ref/shared/library/entitymanager/) library.

 ### Finding entities by type

-The first way is to find all entities of a specific type by using the [GetIterator]() method of the [EntityManager]() library.
-By passing an entity type name into that method we get back an [EntityIterator]() object which we can use to go through all the entities of that type, as seen below:
+The first way is to find all entities of a specific type by using the [GetIterator](/vext/ref/shared/library/entitymanager/#getiterator) method of the [EntityManager](/vext/ref/shared/library/entitymanager/) library.
+By passing an entity type name into that method we get back an [EntityIterator](/vext/ref/shared/type/entityiterator/) object which we can use to go through all the entities of that type, as seen below:

 ```lua
 local it = EntityManager:GetIterator('SpotLightEntity')